eva2000as/Tashia-NPC/tashia/tashia readme.txt

 *** Unrar everything into your Baldur's Gate 2 folder.
 *** Make sure you do it with "include folder names" option turned on.
 *** To install the mod, run "Setup-Tashia.exe" and follow instructions.
-	The first option is to install the ToB version (required for the expansion) or just the SoA version Then, if you've installed the ToB version, you can choose between the full action dialogues, or the Baldurized version (see below).
+    The first option is to install the ToB version (required for the expansion) or just the SoA version.
+    Then, if you've installed the ToB version, you can choose between the full action dialogues, or the Baldurized version (see below).
 *** To uninstall in the future, run "Setup-Tashia.exe" again.

 You can find Tashia in the Trademeet tavern.

 Visit the website for all the latest updates.

+Remix Version v1.2 (01 April 2010)
+- Lollorian's corrected GLOBAL typos - LE#TashiaA.d, LE#TashiaN.d
+- Lollorian's OR() fixes - LE#Tashia.baf, LE#TashiaN.baf
+- Traified correctly dialogues\taflirt.d
+- Added AUTO_TRA command to the TP2
+- Removed music.exe and added oggdec.exe with Tashia's soundfiles as oggs
+- Moved Setup-Tashia.tp2 into the mod folder
+- Updated to WeiDU v215

 Original Mod's author: Michael "Arian" Lyashenko Tashia Remix author: 	Bri
-Tashia Remix coder: 	Bert "Lord Ernie" Van Hertum v1.1 Update coder:	cmorgan
-Sound set author:     	Sarah Hamilton (voice of April Ryan from the game
+Tashia Remix coder: 	Bert "Lord Ernie" Van Hertum v1.1 Update coder:	cmorgan v1.2 update:            White Agnus and Leomar (BiG World Project) Sound set author:     	Sarah Hamilton (voice of April Ryan from the game
                       	"The Longest Journey" by Funcom) Music - 'sad' song:  	 "Under the Oaks" by Elven (www.mp3.com/elven)